Shriya Saran

-In addition to her work in films, Saran has been the brand ambassador for brands across India, endorsing beauty and health products.
-Among other philanthropic activities, she has volunteered for charity organizations.
-In 2011 she opened a spa employing exclusively visually challenged people.
-She was also the brand ambassador for Celebrity Cricket League for its first two seasons.

 Early life

-Shriya Saran Bhatnagar was born on 11 September 1982 in Haridwar in Northern India, to Pushpendra Saran Bhatnagar and Neeraja Saran Bhatnagar.
+Shriya Saran Bhatnagar was born in a Kayastha family on 11 September 1982 in Haridwar, Uttar Pradesh, (now in Uttarakhand).
+Her parents are Pushpendra Saran Bhatnagar and Neeraja Saran Bhatnagar.
 Her father worked for Bharat Heavy Electricals Limited and her mother was a chemistry teacher in Delhi Public School, Ranipur in Haridwar and Delhi Public School, Mathura Road, New Delhi.
 Saran completed her schooling from both schools where her mother had taught.
 She has an elder brother named Abhiroop who lives in Mumbai.
 Saran's mother tongue is Hindi.

 Her family lived in the small town of BHEL colony in Haridwar when she was growing up.
 She later studied at Lady Shri Ram College in Delhi and received a Bachelor of Arts degree in literature.

 Saran is an accomplished dancer.
 She was first trained as a child by her mother in Kathak and Rajasthani folk dance, and later trained in the Kathak style by Shovana Narayan.
 She was involved with many dance teams in college and with her teacher.
 They would incorporate social issues into their dance routines.

 Career

-Early career (2001–03)
+Early career (2001–2003)

 While in her second year at the LSR College in Delhi, Saran got her first opportunity to appear in front of the camera for a video shoot.
 Following her dance teacher's recommendation, she was invited to appear in the music video of Renoo Nathan's "Thirakti Kyun Hawa".
 Shot in Banaras, the video was seen by Ramoji Films who offered her the lead role of Neha in their film Ishtam.
 Saran accepted the part and, even before it was released she was signed to four more films, including Nuvve Nuvve, in which she played a millionaire's daughter who falls for a middle-class man.
 In 2002, she starred in Santosham, co-starring Nagarjuna, Prabhu Deva and Gracy Singh, which was her first commercial success.
-The film took the Nandi Award for Best Feature Film and Filmfare Best Film Award (Telugu).
-Saran played a woman who lets someone she loves go with another, but wins him back later in life.
-For her performance, she earned a nomination for the CineMAA Award for Best Actor- Female, giving her a good foothold in the Telugu industry in the early part of her career.